 Why It Compounds Every Year

 The divisor shrinks as the retiree ages.
 At 75 it is 24.6.
 At 80, 20.2.
 At 85, 16.0.
 At 90, 12.2.
 A smaller divisor against a balance still compounding near market returns means the forced withdrawal grows in both nominal and real terms.
-Cumulative RMD-driven federal tax over a 20-year retirement exceeds $400,000, before state tax, before IRMAA, before the widow's penalty that hits a surviving spouse filing single on the same income stack.
+Cumulative RMD-driven federal tax over a 20-year retirement exceeds $400,000, before state tax, before IRMAA, and before the widow’s penalty that hits a surviving spouse who files single on the same income stack.

 Four Levers That Actually Move the Number